 From day one, you'll benefit from our vast experience creating and facilitating placements in the developing world.
 We've been building placements day in, day out for 15 years — we know exactly what works and what doesn't.

 On-the-ground support is a big part of what you get when you come away with us.
 We have programmes in countries very different to what you're used to at home, so we locally-employ our in-country teams to provide support specific to each destination.
 Your team will offer as much or little support as you need, as and when you need it.

-In every programme we have the same team structure including management, catering, cleaning, gardening and security teams.
-Our management team always live very close to our Work the World houses and we will also provide you with a 24/7 out of hours phone number, should you ever need to speak with them.
+Each programme has the same team structure.
+That includes the management team, caterers, cleaners, security teams and even gardeners.
+The management teams always live near to the Work the World houses and we will also provide you with a 24/7 out of hours phone number, should you ever need to speak with them.

 From airport pick-ups, through to local city orientations our highly experienced English speaking teams work closely with the UK office and take care of everything from the moment you land to the moment you leave.